boltlabs-inc/tss-ecdsa/benches/README.md

 ## Context

-The threshold ECDSA library breaks down the tss-ecdsa protocol by Canetti et. al into its constituent sub-protocols, namely keygen, auxinfo, pre-sign and sign, and bechmarks their running times for each party.
+The threshold ECDSA library breaks down the tss-ecdsa protocol by Canetti et. al into its constituent sub-protocols, namely keygen, auxinfo, pre-sign and sign, and benchmarks their running times for each party.

 ## Benchmarks